Alice in Wonderland syndrome: Treatment

-At present (2017), Alice in Wonderland Syndrome has no standardized treatment plan.
+As of June 2017, Alice in Wonderland Syndrome has no standardized treatment plan.
+Tests including electroencephalogram (EEG) and magnetic resonance imaging (MRI) are used to view brain activity to examine possible brain injury or deficits.
 Since symptoms of Alice in Wonderland syndrome often disappear, either spontaneously on their own, or with the treatment of the underlying disease, most clinical and non-clinical Alice in Wonderland Syndrome cases are considered to be benign.
 In cases of Alice in Wonderland syndrome caused by underlying chronic disease, however, symptoms tend to reappear during the active phase of the underlying cause (e.g., migraine, epilepsy).
 If treatment of Alice in Wonderland Syndrome is determined necessary and useful, it should be focused on treating the suspected underlying disease.
 Treatment of these underlying conditions mostly involves prescription medications such as antiepileptics, migraine prophylaxis, antivirals, or antibiotics.
 Antipsychotics are rarely used in treating Alice in Wonderland Syndrome symptoms due to their minimal effectiveness.
+There are also rare cases in which these prescription medications, specifically antipsychotics, may worsen psychosis and psychotic symptoms due to the severity of distortions.

+In 2011, a patient was examined for having verbal auditory hallucinations (VAHs) and functional MRI (fMRI) was employed to localize cerebral activity during self-reported VAHs.
+Repetitive transcranial magnetic stimulation (rTSMS) was used on the patient's Brodmann's area 40, in charge of meaning and phonology, at a frequency of 1 Hz at T3P3.
+After the second week of treatment, all VAHs and sensory distortions have no effected on the patient and went through a full remission.
+Follow up appointments were conducted with no signs of any symptoms.
+By month 8, the symptoms returned.
+A second treatment was done with complete remission.

 Migraine prophylaxis

 Treatment methods revolving around migraine prophylaxis include medications and following a low-tyramine diet.
 Drugs that may be used to prevent migraines include anticonvulsants, antidepressants, calcium channel blockers, and beta blockers.
 Other treatments that have been explored for migraines include repetitive transcranial magnetic stimulation (rTMS).
 However, further research is needed to establish the effectiveness of this treatment regime.